 New research shows that we tend to remember more poorly things that we think we can look up.
-As the New York Times describes it:
+As

 Dr. Sparrow and her collaborators, Daniel M. Wegner of Harvard and Jenny Liu of the University of Wisconsin, Madison, staged four different memory experiments.
 In one, participants typed 40 bits of trivia — for example, “an ostrich’s eye is bigger than its brain” — into a computer.
 Half of the subjects believed the information would be saved in the computer; the other half believed the items they typed would be erased.